Skip to content

 I was born in San Angelo, Texas, in 1940.
 Down the road apiece, my family moved to Austin, Texas, where Mom’s sisters, brother, and other family members lived.
 Dad moved to San Francisco; he had learned he was gay, and more compatriots lived in San Francisco than Texas.

 My first wife Pat and I brought forth a son, Randy (Pat did the heavy lifting).
-Randy is a really good guitarist, excellent husband to his lovely wife Linda — and they are parenting their three remarkable daughters, bright, sunny and hilarious.
+Randy is a guitarist, excellent husband to his lovely wife Linda — and they are parenting their three remarkable daughters, bright, sunny and hilarious.
 Here’s a picture, when they were younger, at cheerleader rehearsal.
-Or maybe they were being held up by the dreaded Happy Cookie Burglar.
+Or maybe they were being held up by the dreaded Cookie Burglar.

 I’m retired now from life as an all-night disc jockey: Ardis Against The Night on WHAM, in Rochester, New York, in the late Sixties, years ago.
 Post-deejaying, I veered off into work as a technical writer, grants writer (Stand Against Domestic Violence; hooray for #MeToo) and marketing writer.
 More recently I located the first love of my life from The Late Sixties/Early Seventies.
-One day we will move from The Land Where Traffic Is Everywhere to a quieter place.
+One day we will move from The Land Where Traffic Never Stops to a quieter place.
 If such exists in the United States!